TOPIA

 Key Features

-Tap-to-Expand Analysis: Users can tap to open a full overview explaining why the content was rated a certain way.
+Tap-to-Expand Analysis: Users can tap to open a full overview explaining why content was rated a certain way.

 Reflections